GramAddict/docs/quickstart.md

 4. (If prompted) Choose to "Disable path length limit".
 5. Test to make sure it's working.
 Open up **cmd** or **powershell** (if they are already open, close them first) and run `python –V` or `python3 –V`.
    (Multiple versions of Python can be installed alongside each other and which version of Python to use can be selected by the user.
 So refer to python/python3 according to the result of the version check above.
 Remember that the version must be 3.6+)
 7. Test to make sure **pip** is installed by running `pip3 -V`.
-If it is not installed, download the [get-pip.py](https://bootstrap.pypa.io/get-pip.py) file and run `python3 get-pip.py` from the folder that contains the file you just downloaded.
+If it is not installed, download the [get-pip.py](https://bootstrap.pypa.io/get-pip.py) file and run `python get-pip.py` from the folder that contains the file you just downloaded.

 ### Mac